 If you haven’t already integrated AWS with Datadog, take a minute to do so before continuing.

-Once you’ve integrated Datadog with Amazon Web Services, you can turn on the integration right now, and add AWS Lambda to the ever-growing list of technologies you can monitor easily and collaboratively.
+Once you’ve integrated Datadog with Amazon Web Services, you can turn on the integration right away, and add AWS Lambda to the ever-growing list of technologies you can monitor easily and collaboratively.
 If you’re new to Datadog, get started with a 14-day trial.